projectcalico/calico/docs/source/ubuntu-opens-install.rst

    will bring in Calico-specific updates to the OpenStack packages and to ``dnsmasq``.

-.. warning:: For kilo the version of libvirt-bin should be at least
+.. warning:: Check the version of libvirt-bin that is installed using
-             ``1.2.12-0ubuntu13``.
+             ``dpkg -s libvirt-bin``.
+For kilo the version of libvirt-bin should be at least ``1.2.12-0ubuntu13``.
 This will become part of the standard Ubuntu Kilo repository, but at the time of writing needs to be installed as follows:

              ::